Walkthrough of the String Trim Function

 public string Trim(char trimChar)

 This overload allows the user to provide a character to remove at the beginning and end.
-If there was some text that had special characters that we need to remove this would be good to use for that.
+If some text had special characters that we need to remove this would be good to use for that.
 Example below.

 string userInput = "#CSharpDevelopers!";//User input with two special characters